Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 How do you tell an employee to stop complaining?

 The first step is to try to understand why the employee is complaining.
 Maybe something is going on at work that is causing them stress.
 Once you’ve identified the source of the problem, you can work with the employee to find a solution.
-If the complaining is simply a habit, you may need to set some boundaries.
+If complaining is a habit, you may need to set some boundaries.
 Explain that you appreciate their feedback, but ask them to refrain from complaining in the office.

 Featured Photo Credit: LinkedIn Sales Solutions on Unsplash